HUMSI — Human Security Initiative

 Mar 28, 2026Bridgeton, NJ

-ICE arrests Cuban permanent resident after returning from Cuba
+Cuban permanent resident detained by ICE after returning from family trip to Cuba

 Mar 28, 2026Miami, FLCuba